How To Integrate and Set Up Adyen at the PDC

 | Payment Service Type | Enactor |

-| Payment Service Address | tcp:{host address of PDC}:7777 |
+| Payment Service Address | tcp:{host address of pdc}:7777 |

 | Payment Service Timeout (Min) | 30 |

-- Broadcast the change to the POS
+Select Save and broadcast the change to the POS.

-This completes the POS Terminal configuration.
+This completes the POS Terminal Maintenance configuration.

-User Role Maintenance
+Configuration Steps - User Role Maintenance

 POS Operator